rmerom/PutYourMoneyWhereYourContractIs/README.md

 Following a [tweet](https://twitter.com/random_walker/status/692807445408845824) by @random_walker, de la Rouviere [mentioned](https://media.consensys.net/2016/05/05/assert-guards-towards-automated-code-bounties-safe-smart-contract-coding-on-ethereum/) automatic bounties back in May 2016.

-Peter Borah [gave](https://medium.com/@peterborah/we-need-fault-tolerant-smart-contracts-ec1b56596dbc#.1j7it3cff) an example of how an automated bug bounty for a specific contract could be created.
+Peter Borah [gave](https://medium.com/@peterborah/we-need-fault-tolerant-smart-contracts-ec1b56596dbc#.1j7it3cff) an example of how an automated bug bounty for a specific contract could be created (from which we borrowed some of the terms here).

 Manuel Aráoz [showed another example](https://medium.com/zeppelin-blog/onward-with-ethereum-smart-contract-security-97a827e47702#.o4ckev1rf) of a contract-specific automated bug bounty as a tool in contract security.